 Cameron is an 18-year-old model from Sydney.
 Her family is South African on both sides, “so you can imagine the family gatherings!”
 She’s only been modelling for a little over three months, but her break into the industry sure started with a bang.

 “The story of how I got scouted is quite an interesting one,” she says.
 “I was scouted by Simone Hellicar and my manager alongside Kiki Cook, at the open casting call for Good American.
 Good American is an amazing brand curated by Khloe Kardashian and Emma Grede and I was lucky enough to be invited back to the casting day where there were members of the Good Squad and IMG model managers present.
 My modelling journey started there, and it was a monumental one nonetheless—out of 60,000 unique women I was lucky enough to be 1 of 10 chosen to be part of the Good Squad.
 Up until a month ago I have felt like everything was a dream!
-I got the opportunity to travel to Los Angeles to shoot with them and haven’t looked back ever since.
 I’m so lucky to be able to say that all these amazing opportunities quite literally fell into my lap and I’ve been running with it ever since.”

 Outside of modelling, she leads a pretty normal life and likes to surround herself with good friends and fam, who she credits with helping to make her into the person she is today.
 “Being able to relax, unwind and be myself with no judgement, and having a laugh about all of the things that’s going on in our lives, is just so freeing and I wouldn’t change any of it for the world,” she says. <3.